 These cookies are best made with sharp cheddar cheese.
 Extra sharp if you can find it.
 I like a bit of bite to my cookie.

-If you’re more fond of pepper jack cheese, no problem!
+Are you more fond of pepper jack cheese?
+No problem!
+These cookies can easily be made with pepper jack cheese.
 Try these savory pepper jack cookies.

 Make a batch of these cookies and include them on a party appetizer board.

 It’s looking like it’s going to be a long winter here in Minnesota.
 My favorite coping mechanism is to turn on the oven and bake something.